yueMaHello/TripClusterTool/README.md

 #### 2. Use Google Chrome or Firefox to browse "https://localhost:3044" or "http://162.106.202.155:3044".
 Firefox may work better than Google Chrome.

 ## Current Issues:
-1. Sometimes, when you zoom out very quickly, the webpage may lose all the lines.
-You can run the next iteration to fix it.
+1. Sometimes, when you click on a line, the application may not show dots properly.
+You should terminate the browser and restart the browser.
-2. Browsing through a Chrome Box may not work.

 ## Some Tips:
-1. All the lines are clickable, no matter it is a blue(single) line or red(clustered) line, but you have to click on the central of the line precisely.
-Clicking on the arrow won't have any effect.
+1. All the lines are clickable, no matter it is a blue(single) line or red(clustered) line.
-2. If you choose to see single flows in 'lines', the right-side table is clickable and highlight the chosen single flow on the map.
-3. If you choose to see single flows in 'dots', you can see a lot of circles showing in different sizes after clicking on a red clusted line; however, the dots are not clickable and can't be selected through the right-side table.
-4. The slider can let the app run Kmeans continuously, but 20 iterations may be good enough.
+2. The slider can let the app run Kmeans continuously, but 20 iterations may be good enough.
 Don't leave it run forever(though it will stop after 200 iterations), it may occupy your cpu resource.
-5. There is a set of radio buttons 'All' and 'District'.
-If you select 'All', then the App will cluster all the trips in Edmonton.
-If you select 'District', you can double click a district on the map, and the App will only cluster the trips whose destinations are within that district.
+3. This version of flow cluster tool only uses one thread to do K-Means clustering.